• It’s a Cookbook

 The Top 50 Foods for Your Immune System

 As cold and flu season comes to an end, you may breathe a sigh of relief but keep in mind that a strong immune system is key any time of year.
 Every day our immune systems protect us against viruses, bacteria and rogue abnormal cells that could even lead to cancer.
 Antioxidants and vitamins like vitamins A, C, D, E, selenium, and zinc are one crucial piece of the immune picture as are foods with fiber that support a healthy gut microbiome.
-Here is the ultimate FoodTrients® list of the top 50 foods that boost the immune system to keep you healthy this spring and beyond.
+Here is the ultimate FoodTrients® list of the top 50 foods that boost the immune system to keep you healthy all year round.

 When it comes to preventing and fighting off colds, vitamin E tends to take a backseat to vitamin C. However, vitamin E is key to a healthy immune system as the major fat-soluble antioxidant in the body.
 It is required for protection of all cell walls from free radical damage which can suppress the immune system.
 Vitamin E acts to optimize the immune response and even a one-ounce serving of almonds provides nearly 30% of the recommended daily amount required.